-Fredrick Tecumseh “Fred” Waite (1853-1895) – A Chickasaw Indian, Waite was a short-time member of Billy the Kid’s Gang and gunfighter for the Regulators during the Lincoln County War.
+Fredrick Tecumseh “Fred” Waite, a Chickasaw Indian, was a short-time member of Billy the Kid’s Gang and gunfighter for the Regulators during the Lincoln County War.
 Later, however, he would serve as a lawman and prominent politician.

-Fred Waite was born in the Chickasaw Nation at Fort Arbuckle, Oklahoma on September 28, 1853, to Thomas and Catherine McClure Waite.
-His father, Thomas, farmed and operated a trading store and stage stand southeast of present Pauls Valley.
+Fred Waite was born in the Chickasaw Nation at Fort Arbuckle, Oklahoma, on September 28, 1853, to Thomas and Catherine McClure Waite.
+Thomas farmed and operated a trading store and stage stand southeast of present Pauls Valley.

-During the Civil War, he and his family were forced to take refuge in the Sac and Fox Reserve located in eastern Kansas, after being chased by Confederate soldiers, who were attempting to stop the family’s exodus.
-Later, the family returned to Oklahoma and Fred grew up to become a cowboy.
+During the Civil War, he and his family were forced to take refuge in the Sac and Fox Reserve located in eastern Kansas after being chased by Confederate soldiers attempting to stop the family’s departure.
+Later, the family returned to Oklahoma, and Fred grew up to become a cowboy.

-In 1875 he decided to make his way to Colorado but instead wound up in New Mexico, where he found work with cattle baron, John Chisum, who had a large ranch south of present-day Roswell.
-However, by the fall of 1877, he was working for Chisum’s friend, and fellow cattle baron, John Tunstall near Lincoln, New Mexico.
+In 1875 he decided to make his way to Colorado but instead wound up in New Mexico, where he found work with cattle baron John Chisum, who had a large ranch south of present-day Roswell.
+However, by the fall of 1877, he was working for Chisum’s friend and fellow cattle baron, John Tunstall, near Lincoln, New Mexico.
 Tunstall was an ambitious young Englishman who planned on building an empire using the Desert Land Act.
-His plan was to claim homestead rights to as many of the best sources of water as he could, thereby controlling all the surrounding grazing land.
+He planned to claim homestead rights to as many of the best water sources as he could, thereby controlling all the surrounding grazing land.

-In 1877, Tunstall, along with a man named Alexander McSween, had the nerve to establish a rival business which competed with the powerful Murphy & Dolan Mercantile and Banking Company.
-Murphy & Dolan’s business had long monopolized the trade of the county, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the large county economy.
-The merchants, along with their allies, which included local law enforcement, were extremely disliked for obvious reasons.
+In 1877, Tunstall and a man named Alexander McSween had the nerve to establish a rival business that competed with the powerful Murphy & Dolan Mercantile and Banking Company.
+Murphy & Dolan’s business had long monopolized the county’s trade, controlling pricing, making immense profits on their goods, and virtually having a hand in nearly every part of the large county economy.
+The merchants and their allies, which included local law enforcement, were extremely disliked for obvious reasons.

 In January 1878, Billy the Kid also went to work for John Tunstall and became friends with Fred Waite.
 That February, Murphy & Dolan obtained a court order to seize some of Tunstall’s horses as payment for an outstanding debt.
 When Tunstall refused to surrender the horses, Lincoln County Sheriff, William Brady, formed a posse led by deputy William Morton to seize them.
 After protesting the presence of the posse on his land, Tunstall was shot in the head.
 This incident started what became known as the Lincoln County War.

-The very next day, Billy the Kid, and Tunstall’s foreman, Dick Brewer went to the Justice of the Peace of the town of Lincoln, John Wilson, who swore out affidavits and warrants for the posse that had killed John Tunstall.
+The very next day, Billy the Kid, and Tunstall’s foreman, Dick Brewer, went to the Justice of the Peace of Lincoln, John Wilson, who swore out affidavits and warrants for the posse that had killed John Tunstall.
 Wilson ordered town constable, Atanacio Martinez, to serve the warrants.
 Not enthused about confronting Murphy & Dolan, Constable Martinez deputized Billy the Kid and Fred Waite to go with him.
-When they arrived at the Murphy & Dolan Mercantile, they found it guarded by troops from Fort Stanton, along with Lincoln County Sheriff, William Brady.
+When they arrived at the Murphy & Dolan Mercantile, they found it guarded by troops from Fort Stanton and Lincoln County Sheriff William Brady.

-Backed by the soldiers and his own heavily armed party, Brady not only refused to let Martinez make any arrests; but, in fact, disarmed the three men and marched them to the jail.
-Martinez was let go but Billy the Kid and Waite remained in jail until February 23rd, missing Tunstall’s funeral.
-On March 1st, Justice of the Peace John Wilson appointed Dick Brewer as town constable and deputized several others, including Billy the Kid.
+Backed by the soldiers and his own heavily armed party, Brady not only refused to let Martinez make any arrests; but disarmed the three men and marched them to the jail.
+Martinez was let go, but Billy the Kid and Waite remained in jail until February 23, missing Tunstall’s funeral.
+On March 1, Justice of the Peace John Wilson appointed Dick Brewer as town constable and deputized several others, including Billy the Kid.
 Once again, the group, who called themselves, the Regulators, were sent to bring in Tunstall’s murderers.

-On April 1, 1878, Billy, along with several other Regulators, which included Frank MacNab, Jim French, Fred Waite, Henry Newton Brown, and John Middleton were involved in a shootout with law enforcement in front of the Lincoln County Courthouse.
-When the dust cleared, William Brady and his deputy, George W. Hindman lay dead.
+On April 1, 1878, Billy, along with several other Regulators, including Frank MacNab, Jim French, Fred Waite, Henry Newton Brown, and John Middleton, were involved in a shootout with law enforcement in front of the Lincoln County Courthouse.
+When the dust cleared, William Brady and his deputy, George W. Hindman, lay dead.

-By the fall of 1878, Billy the Kid, along with Tom O’Follliard, Henry Newton Brown, Fred Waite, and John Middleton began to follow the trail of John Chisum’s horses, which were being sent to graze in the Canadian Valley of the Texas Panhandle.
+By the fall of 1878, Billy the Kid, along with Tom O’Follliard, Henry Newton Brown, Fred Waite, and John Middleton, began to follow the trail of John Chisum’s horses, which were being sent to graze in the Canadian Valley of the Texas Panhandle.
 The gang then stole approximately 125 horses which they sold in and around Tascosa, Texas.
-For the next several months they spent the money they made from the sale of the horses freely, eating, drinking, and racing horses in Tascosa.
+For the next several months, they spent the money they made from selling the horses freely, eating, drinking, and racing horses in Tascosa.
 However, by the winter of 1878-79, they had squandered the money.

-Fred tried, unsuccessfully to get Billy the Kid to come to Oklahoma with him, but, Billy refused.
-He, along with Tom O’Follliard returned to New Mexico, where they hooked up with old pal, Charlie Bowdre Bowdre, and another desperado named Dave Rudabaugh, and continued their rustling operation.
+Fred tried, unsuccessfully, to get Billy the Kid to come to Oklahoma with him, but Billy refused.
+Along with Tom O’Follliard, he returned to New Mexico, where they hooked up with old pal, Charlie Bowdre Bowdre, and another desperado named Dave Rudabaugh and continued their rustling operation.